-Management Statement Action Mgt Team Time Frame Performance Measures 2.4A General Maintenance of Parks and Sportsgrounds Sportsgrounds and parks will be • Undertake routine safety maintained in a safe and inspections and maintenance Sportsgrounds and parks will be • Undertake routine safety and suitability MPL maintained in a safe and inspections and maintenance MPL 0 Carry out maintenance operations in accordance with external contract or internal Service Level aesthetically pleasing condition • Sports grounds are marke consistent with the type of play to the sporting codes aesthetically pleasing condition • Sports grounds are marked before the days consistent with the type of play to the sporting codes specifications and MPL MPL 0 Agreements.
-Grounds are always correctly marked and ready recreational use. standards Maintenance passes include checks of recreational facilities within parks.
-Randomly survey users once per annum to gauge satisfaction with provided services MPL 000 for the identified sporting code before the day of play.
-Requests for maintenance are responded to or actioned within 12 working days.
-Turf on sportsgrounds is maintained at a height of 75mm or less, bare areas repaired following the winter season and weeds controlled where budget allows.
+Management Statement Action Mgt Team Time Frame Performance Measures 2.4A General Maintenance of Parks and Sportsgrounds Sportsgrounds and parks will be • Undertake routine safety maintained in a safe and inspections and maintenance Sportsgrounds and parks will be • Undertake routine safety and suitability MPL naintained in a safe and inspections and maintenance MPL 0 Carry out maintenance operations in accordance with external contract or internal Service Level aesthetically pleasing condition consistent with the type of aesthetically pleasing condition • Sports grounds are marked before the days consistent with the type of play to the sporting codes specifications and MPL MPL 0 Agreements. • Grounds are always correctly marked and ready recreational use. standards • Maintenance passes include checks of recreational facilities within parks. • Randomly survey users once per annum to gauge satisfaction with provided services MPL MPL 0 0 0 for the identified sporting code before the day of play. • Requests for maintenance are responded to or actioned within 12 working days. • Turf on sportsgrounds is maintained at a height of 75mm or less, bare areas repaired following the winter season and weeds controlled where budget allows.
 2.4B Level of Service Parks and sportsgrounds will be provided with a level of service treatment consistent with the level of community use.
 Level of service grading will be allocated on a reserve by reserve basis as high, medium or low, which is generally daily for high, monthly or fortnightly for medium and quarterly or as requested for low.
 This frequency may be changed according to weather or budget constraints.
-MPL 0 Maintenance is implemented in accordance with Service Level Agreements Management Statement Action Mgt Time Performance Measures 2.4C Upkeep of Amenities Amenities, including toilets, showers and change rooms, will be made available at all major sporting grounds, in a safe and aesthetically pleasing condition.
-Monitor amenities to ensure they are available in an acceptable condition MPL 0 Facilities are available at all identified major grounds in a safe and acceptable condition at all times.
-Amenities will be provided in major Parks where appropriate.
-Assess the need for amenities in sportsgrounds and parks that do not provide these services.
-MPL 0 Amenities constructed as required
+MPL 0 Maintenance is implemented in accordance with Service Level Agreements

+Management Statement Action Mgt Team Time Frame Performance Measures 2.4C Upkeep of Amenities Amenities, including toilets, • Monitor amenities to Monitor amenities to ensure they are MPL MPL 0 • Facilities are available at all identified major showers and change rooms, will available in an acceptable available in an acceptable condition grounds in a safe and acceptable condition at all be made available at all major times. sporting grounds, in a safe and aesthetically pleasing condition.
+Amenities will be provided in • Assess the need MPL 0 Amenities constructed as required major Parks where appropriate. sportsgrounds and parks that do not provide these services.